Anc3vt/d2d2-components/README.md

 ## Contribution
 Contributions to the D2D2 Components project are welcome.
 If you have ideas, suggestions, or bug fixes, please open a new issue or create a pull request in my GitHub repository.

-## License
-D2D2 Compnents is distributed under the Apache 2.0 license.
-Details can be found in the LICENSE file.